Light

 1. 1

-Relocate to the brightest indirect-light spot available immediately — because leggy growth represents months of accumulated light deficit rather than a single recent lapse, the correction needs to be a decisive move to noticeably better light, not just a small nudge closer to the current window.
+Relocate to the brightest indirect-light spot available immediately — because a visible stem represents months of accumulated deficit rather than a single recent lapse, the correction needs to be a decisive move to meaningfully better light, not a small nudge a few inches closer to the current window.

 2. 2

-Give the pot a quarter turn each week going forward so the newly compact growth develops evenly rather than repeating the one-sided lean that produced the leggy stem in the first place.
+Build a weekly quarter-turn of the pot into your routine going forward, so any new, more compact growth develops evenly around the stem rather than repeating the one-sided lean that produced the lopsided stretch in the first place.

 3. 3